 All living things need water to live.
 Rain is very important for life because, rain brings us the water we need.
 But in many places in the world even where you live, rain has become a threat.
 That means today, rains have changed into acid rains.

-The rain water polluted with poisonous and acidic gases is called Acid Rain.
+The rain water polluted with poisonous and acidic gases is called Acid Rains.
 Most of the acid gases are blown into the sky, and when they mix with the clouds it can cause rain to become more acidic.

 E.g. – Lemon juice, vinegar are all acidic.
 Rain is naturally acidic, but acid gases make it even more acidic, sometimes as acid as lemon!